The Price Is Right

-The Price Is Right is an American television game show created by Bob Stewart, Mark Goodson and Bill Todman where contestants compete by guessing the prices of merchandise to win cash and prizes.
-Contestants are selected from the studio audience as the announcer calls their names and invokes the show's famous catchphrase, "Come on down!"
+The Price Is Right is an American television game show.
+A 1972 revival by Mark Goodson and Bill Todman of their 1956–1965 show of the same name, the new version adds many distinctive gameplay elements.
+Contestants compete in a variety of games to determine the prices of products or prizes which they may win.
+These contestants are selected from the studio audience, and are called onstage to compete by the announcer using the show's catch phrase of "come on down!"

-The program premiered on September 4, 1972, on CBS.
-Bob Barker was the series's longest-running host from its 1972 debut until his retirement in June 2007, when Drew Carey took over.
-Barker was accompanied by a series of announcers, beginning with Johnny Olson, followed by Rod Roddy and Rich Fields.
-In April 2011, George Gray became the announcer.
-The show has used several models, most notably Anitra Ford, Janice Pennington, Dian Parkinson, Holly Hallstrom, and Kathleen Bradley.
-While retaining some elements of the original 1956 version of the show, the 1972 version has added many new distinctive gameplay elements.
+The program premiered September 4, 1972, on CBS.
+Bob Barker was the series's longest-running host from its debut until his retirement in June 2007, when Drew Carey took over.
+Johnny Olson was the show's original announcer, holding this role until just before his death in 1985.
+He was replaced by Rod Roddy, who remained with the show until just before his own death in late 2003.
+Rich Fields took over as announcer in 2004, and was replaced with George Gray in 2011.
+The show has featured numerous models as prize presenters, most notably Anitra Ford, Janice Pennington, Dian Parkinson, Holly Hallstrom, and Kathleen Bradley.

-The Price Is Right has aired over 9,000 episodes since its debut.
+The Price Is Right has aired over 10,000 episodes since its debut.
 It is the longest-running game show in the United States and is one of the longest-running network series in United States television history.
-The 50th season premiered September 13, 2021.

-In a 2007 article, TV Guide named it the "greatest game show of all time".
+The 53rd season premiered on September 23, 2024, with both a daytime and primetime episode, and its 10,000th episode aired on February 26, 2025.

-On March 2, 2022, it was announced that The Price is Right would be inducted into the NAB Broadcasting Hall of Fame.
+On March 2, 2022, it was announced that The Price Is Right would be inducted into the NAB Broadcasting Hall of Fame.
 Host Drew Carey and executive producer Evelyn Warfel accepted the award at The Achievement in Broadcasting Awards on the NAB Show main stage in Las Vegas on April 24, 2022.

+Beginning with season 54, which premiered in September 2025, The Price is Right became the longest running game show in the world, surpassing Chilean television show Sábado Gigante, which aired 53 seasons from 1962 until 2015.

 Gameplay

-The gameplay of the show consists of four distinct competition elements, in which nine preliminary contestants (or six, depending on the episode's running time) are eventually narrowed to two finalists who compete in the game's final element, the "Showcase".
+The gameplay of the show consists of four distinct competition elements, in which preliminary contestants (nine in most episodes) are eventually narrowed to two finalists who compete in the game's final element, the "Showcases".